gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

     static constexpr uint8_t state_reject = 12;

     static constexpr const uint8_t s_state_table[] = {
-    // The first part of the table maps bytes to character classes that
+    // The first part of the table maps bytes to character classes
     // to reduce the size of the transition table and create bitmasks.
          0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,  0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,
          0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,  0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,